jcaip/jcaip.github.io/about.md

 - Constructing the [rational numbers](/Building-Q) visually
 - Using RNNs to [predict user activity](/Predicting-User-Submission)

+## About Me

+I'm a ML/NLP researcher at UCLA, where I'm part of [UCLA-NLP](http://web.cs.ucla.edu/~kwchang/).

+Currently, my main research interest is how to learn better sentence embeddings.

-I'm an ML/NLP researcher at UCLA primarily interested in representation learning and deep probabilistic models.
+I'm also interested in transfer learning, domain-adaptation approaches, and probabilistic models.

-Prior to this I've worked at [Blend](https://blend.com) and [JPL](https://www.jpl.nasa.gov/).
+Prior to this I took a gap year to join the data team at [Blend](https://blend.com), where I used deep learning to identify app quality issues from NPS comments.

 I'm also currently looking for full-time roles starting 2020, so if you think I'd be a good fit for your team please reach out!

+In my free time I like lifting, camping, and making bad decision with good friends.